Go Tell It on the Mountain (novel): Background

-James Baldwin was born in 1924 in Harlem to an unwed mother who had left Maryland for New York and never knew his biological father.
+James Baldwin was born in 1924 in Harlem to an unwed mother who had left Maryland for New York, and he never knew his biological father.
 Several years later, his mother married a much older laborer and Baptist preacher from Louisiana who had come north in 1919.
 James Baldwin took his step-father's surname and was raised as his son along with his many half-siblings.
 He later described his stepfather as "Brooding, silent, tyrannical ... and physically abusive, he was also a storefront preacher of morbid intensity."
 During his high school years, uncomfortable with the fact that, unlike many of his peers, he was becoming more sexually interested in men than in women, Baldwin sought refuge in religion.
 At the age of 14, he began preaching himself and continued to do so for several years.

 Go Tell It on the Mountain was Baldwin's first published novel and it draws significantly on his personal experience and the experiences of those around him during his childhood in Harlem, particularly those who came to Harlem as part of the Great Migration from the South.
 It was the result of work that began in at least 1938.
 Baldwin showed an early manuscript to novelist Richard Wright in 1944.
 Wright helped Baldwin secure an advance from Harper & Brothers but the deal did not result in publication.

 In February 1952, Baldwin sent a later version of the manuscript from Paris, France, where he was living at the time, to New York publishing house Alfred A. Knopf.
 They expressed interest, and Baldwin returned to New York to meet with Knopf.
 He agreed to rewrite parts of Go Tell It On The Mountain in exchange for a $250 advance ($ today) and a further $750 ($ today) paid when the final manuscript was completed.
 After the final draft was accepted, Baldwin published excerpts of the novel in two publications: one excerpt was published as "Exodus" in American Mercury and the other as "Roy's Wound" in New World Writing.
 Baldwin set sail back to Europe on August 28 and Go Tell It On The Mountain was published in May 1953.

 Structure and synopsis

 Go Tell It on the Mountain has a nonlinear structure.
-The story takes place during one 24-hour period, but contains extended flashbacks which cover a period of more than 70 years.
-The novel is focused on John Grimes, but narrative voice shifts between characters' perspectives, allowing access to the thoughts and reminiscences of John's father, mother, and aunt.
-The novel is divided into three parts : "Part One: The Seventh Day", "Part Two: The Prayer of the Saints" (divided into parts for Florence, Gabriel, and Elizabeth), and "Part Three: The Threshing-Floor".
-The first and final parts mainly follow John's thoughts with glimpses of the thoughts of others, while the sections in Part Two mainly follow the thoughts of the character for whom they are named.
+The story takes place during one 24-hour period, but contains extended flashbacks that cover a period of more than 70 years.
+The novel is focused on John Grimes, but the narrative voice shifts between characters' perspectives, allowing access to the thoughts and reminiscences of John's father, mother, and aunt.
+The novel is divided into three parts: "Part One: The Seventh Day", "Part Two: The Prayer of the Saints" (divided into parts for Florence, Gabriel, and Elizabeth), and "Part Three: The Threshing-Floor".
+The first and final parts mainly follow John's thoughts, with glimpses of the thoughts of others, while the sections in Part Two mainly follow the thoughts of the character for whom they are named.